LouisYC123/spark-sandbox/src/IntroToSpark.md

 # Intro to Spark

+- Spark projects can be written in Python, Scala or Java (Spark is written in Scala)

+- The driver program is the script you write for data processing (i.e - your normal python script)

+- Spark will take the work defined in your script and farm it out to different computer nodes or different CPUs on your own machine

+- It does this using a Cluster Manager.

+- Spark has its own built-in default Cluster Manager

+- It also has a hadoop cluster manager called YARN

+- You can use Amazon EMR (Elastic Map Reduce)

+- The Cluster Manager will have in-built fautl tolerance management

+- Spark has a lot in common with Map Reduce but it is faster.

+- Spark utilizes a DAG Engine to optimize workflow

+- Spark is built around the idea of the RDD: Resilient Distributed Dataset

+- Componenets of Spark:

+        - Spark Core
+        - Spark SQL
+        - MLLib
+        - GraphX

+## The Resilient Distributed Dataset

+- Your cluster manager handles all of the details of managing RDDs
+- When writing a script, you need 'Spark Context' object
+- This will be created by your driver program
+- It is resonsible for making RDDs resilient and distributed
+- The spark shell creates an 'sc' object for you
+- The sc object provides you with methods to create an RDD

+Some common operations on RDDs are:
+- map
+- flatmap
+- filter
+- distinct
+- sample
+- union, intersection, subtract, cartesian

+An RDD also has methods such as:
+- collect
+- count
+- countByValue
+- take
+- top
+- reduce

 ## Spark Basics

 when using a key:value RDD, a useful function is reduceByKey(), which allows you to combine values in a key:value pair using a function